carlosfar/msft-contributions/Azure Security Center/ARG-Queries/README.md

 // filter by subscription
 // | where SubscriptionID == '375bb878-6089-40b2-8a4d-7bb63807d186'
 ```
-5. Create your own Dashboard or visualization charts
+5. Create your own dashboards or visualization charts

-One instersting feature of ARG is that apart from querying and exporting the information, you can created charts and dashboards directly from Azure Resource Graph Explorer and pin them on your Azure Portal Dashboards.
-For this particular examples, we want to retrieve all the recomendations with High severity and Low remediation effort provided by ASC, focussing on Threat vectors and impacted resources.
-For all the dashaboards created (see below screenshot) we have used the following ARG query:
+Apart from querying and exporting your results, ARG provides the ability to create charts and dashboards directly from the Azure Resource Graph Explorer console and even pin them directly into your Azure Portal.

+For this particular example, we will focus on all the recommendations that have been classified as High Severity and Low Remediation Effort by ASC in order to help cloud workload owners to prioritize work on what’s important and easy to remediate.
+As a starting point we have used the following ARG query:

 ```
 securityresources
  | where type == "microsoft.security/assessments"